Bong Joon Ho: 2013–2018: American co-productions

 Bong (far right) at the Japanese premiere of Okja (2017).

 In 2015, Bong's next film, Okja, was announced.
 On April 30, 2015, screenwriter Jon Ronson announced on his Twitter account that he was writing the second draft of Bong's screenplay for the film.
 Darius Khondji joined the film as cinematographer in February 2016.
-Filming for the project began in April 2016.
-It premiered at the 2017 Cannes Film Festival, where it competed for the Palme d'Or and sparked controversy due to it being produced by Netflix.
-The film was met with boos, mixed with applause, during a press screening at the film festival, once the Netflix logo appeared on screen and again during a technical glitch; the film was projected in the incorrect aspect ratio for its first seven minutes.
-The festival later issued an apology to the filmmakers.
-However, despite the studio's negative response, the film itself received a four-minute standing ovation following its actual premiere.
-The film was later released on Netflix on June 28, 2017, and received positive reviews.
-On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 86% based on 235 reviews, with a weighted average of 7.54/10.
-The site's critical consensus reads: "Okja sees Bong Joon Ho continuing to create defiantly eclectic entertainment – and still hitting more than enough of his narrative targets in the midst of a tricky tonal juggling act."
+Filming began in April 2016.
+Okja premiered at the 2017 Cannes Film Festival, where it competed for the Palme d'Or and sparked controversy for being produced by Netflix.
+The film was met with boos mixed with applause during a press screening at the festival, when the Netflix logo appeared on screen and again during a technical glitch; the film was projected in the incorrect aspect ratio for its first seven minutes.
+The festival later apologized to the filmmakers.
+But the film received a four-minute standing ovation after its actual premiere.
+It was released on Netflix on June 28, 2017, and received positive reviews.
+On Rotten Tomatoes, the film has an approval rating of 86% based on 235 reviews, with a weighted average of 7.54/10.
+The site's critical consensus reads: "Okja sees Bong Joon Ho continuing to create defiantly eclectic entertainment—and still hitting more than enough of his narrative targets in the midst of a tricky tonal juggling act."
 On Metacritic, the film has a score of 75 out of 100, based on 36 critics, indicating "generally favorable reviews".
 New York Times critic A. O. Scott wrote: "Okja is a miracle of imagination and technique, and Okja insists, with abundant mischief and absolute sincerity, that she possesses a soul."